- Location: Washington

 - H: Carrying hazardous materials that require the vehicle to be marked with a placard.

 - X: Carrying hazardous materials in tanks (this is a combination of the N and H endorsements).

 All of these will require specific tests, and more information on endorsements can be found in the Commercial Driver Guide.

 Federal regulations require a background check and fingerprinting for an initial, renewed, or transferred hazmat endorsement.
-This will cost you $89.25.

 - Air brakes: You must pass a written test and skills test (in a vehicle with air brakes) to obtain a CDL without an air brake restriction.
 This allows you to drive vehicles with air brakes.